nronzel/TinyJiggle/README.md

 - There is about a 70% chance of a jiggle occurring within one minute.
 - If there is no jiggle within 5 minutes, it will force a jiggle.

+The "jiggle" is a very fast movement of 2 pixels and then back 2 pixels.
+This movement is enough to keep the computer from going idle while being completely unnoticable and will not impact regular usage of the mouse.

 ## Usage

 Copy the code from [tinyjiggle.ino](/tinyjiggle.ino), or clone the repo: